Understanding How ISO 26262 ASIL is Determined for Automotive Applications

 For example, an unexpected inflation of airbag or failures of brakes are potential safety hazards that should be assessed and managed in advance.

 HARA is followed by identifying the safety goals for each component, which are then classified according to either the QM or ASIL levels, under the ISO 26262 standard.

 Safety goals are basically the level of safety required by an automotive component to function normally without posing any threats to the vehicle.

-There are four ASILs identified by the ISO 26262 standard: ASIL A, ASIL B, ASIL C, ASIL D.
+ISO 26262 standard defines four values of ASIL: ASIL A, ASIL B, ASIL C, ASIL D.

 ASIL D represents the highest degree of automotive hazard and ASIL A the lowest.
 There is another level called QM (for Quality Management level) that represents hazards that do not dictate any safety requirements.